§ 01 — Startup counsel · Missouri

 Scoped first.
 Then priced.

 Flat fees work best when the deliverables and complexity are knowable.
-If a matter becomes open-ended, pricing can be phased so the client still knows what is happening.
+If a matter becomes open-ended, pricing can be phased so you still always know what is happening.

 Intake